 - Evidence of English proficiency: a thorough knowledge of written and spoken English is essential for successful study at The University of Tulsa.
-All international students (freshman and transfer) whose first language is not English are required to provide proof of English proficiency by submitting one of the following to be granted full admission to TU:
+All international students (freshman and transfer) whose first language is not English are required to provide proof of English proficiency.
+All students wishing to enroll in academic classes must meet one of the following English proficiency requirements:

-- IELTS report (5.0 or higher on all sub-scores as well as cumulative score)
+- an IELTS report of 6.5 or higher with 6.0 or higher on all sub-scores

 - We strongly encourage students to provide a student essay and counselor or teacher recommendation letters, and SAT/ACT tests where applicable.

-If a student is academically admissible, but lacks the necessary English proficiency, he/she may be advised to enroll in the English Institute for International Students located on the TU campus.
+If a student is academically admissible but lacks the necessary English proficiency, he/she may be advised to enroll in the English Institute for International Students located on the TU campus.
+Students entering the English Institute in the Fall 2014 session or later will also be required to meet one of the English proficiency requirements listed above in order to begin academic classes.
 Students transferring from a college or university in the US with at least 30 semester hours of academic coursework are exempt from this requirement.